Filroden/visage/README.md

 **Visage** allows players and GMs to instantly switch a token's appearance, disposition, and Dynamic Token Ring configuration on the fly.

 Owners can configure and **store multiple alternate forms** (Visages) for any Actor — which are saved persistently and available to all its linked tokens across all scenes.
 Using a custom, grid-based **Token HUD Selector**, you can switch the token's image and name, adjust its visual scale (e.g., 150% for enlarge), flip its orientation, apply a disposition ('Friendly', 'Neutral', 'Hostile', or 'Secret' state) and completely reconfigure its Dynamic Token Ring settings (colours, effects, subject texture).

+The module supports:

+* **all image or video formats** that are valid for tokens.
-The module also **supports wildcard filepaths** (e.g., path/to/wolves/*.webp), letting you select a random image from a folder every time the **Visage** is activated.
+* **supports wildcard filepaths** (e.g., path/to/wolves/*.webp), letting you select a random image from a folder every time the **Visage** is activated.

 This module makes it ideal for dynamic gameplay without requiring time-consuming manual edits in the core Token Configuration window every change.